Coreoz/HTTP-Gateway/README.md

 ### Downstream validation
 This [downstream validation module](downstream-validation/) provides a validation system to unify the downstream validation process.

-TODO show example to explain how to use custom values

 ### Config
 These modules provide the HTTP Gateway setup capability where clients and services are configured in a file.